R8ndeer/imc-prosperity-3/README.md

 Anyone thinking carefully about the problem — starting from generation assumptions, doing proper exploratory data analysis, and resisting the temptation to blindly overfit — could have arrived at a similar approach.
 Concepts like synthetic replication, mean-reversion modeling (e.g., Ornstein-Uhlenbeck processes), and cross-product signal integration are core ideas in quantitative finance.
-Through the base strategy, we achieved around 20,000–30,000 SeaShells per round trading baskets.
-With the dynamic informed adjustment based on Croissants, that improved to 30,000–40,000 SeaShells per round, plus another 15,000 SeaShells per round directly from trading Croissants individually.
+With the dynamic informed adjustment based on Croissants, our strategy made about 40,000–60,000 SeaShells per round on baskets, plus another 20,000 SeaShells per round directly from trading Croissants individually.

 <br>